feralhosting/feralhosting.github.io/Software/Teamspeak 3 server/readme.md

 Sadly, there is no workaround right now for this issue.
 Your options are:

-**1:** Try to get a non for profit license or purchase an annual license: [http://sales.teamspeakusa.com/licensing.php](http://sales.teamspeakusa.com/licensing.php)
+**1:** Try to get a non for profit license or purchase an annual license: [http://sales.teamspeakusa.com/pricing.php?page=aal](http://sales.teamspeakusa.com/pricing.php?page=aal)

-**2:** Consider this alternative Voip Client called Mumble: [Mumble client and murmur server](https://www.feralhosting.com/faq/view?question=227)

 Teamspeak 3 on Feral Slots.
 ---